Efficient Estimation of COM-Poisson Regression and Generalized Additive Model: Introduction

-Unfortunately, these cross sectional models are often too restrictive for modeling nonlinear relationships or time series data.
+Although CMP regression is flexible in terms of handling both over and under dispersion, it is sometimes too restrictive for modeling nonlinear relationships or time series data.
 At the same time, additive models are widely used for modeling nonlinear relationships such as time series \citep{dom02,sti03}.
 Additive models have the advantage of being parsimonious while at the same time providing more flexibility to capture complicated relationships.
-However, there exist no additive model implementation for the CMP model.
-Existing additive model implementations are heavily dependent upon the IRLS estimation framework, which currently does not exist for CMP.
-In this study, we propose and implement an IRLS estimation framework for CMP and then extend that to CMP additive models.
+Currently, there exists no additive model implementation for the CMP regression.
+Motivated by the need for flexible count data regression models for applications such as bike sharing, which can assist service providers in better management of their resources, we develop an additive model for CMP regression.
+Existing additive model implementations are heavily dependent upon the iterative reweighted least squares (IRLS) estimation framework, which currently does not exist for CMP regression.
+In this study, we propose and implement an IRLS estimation framework for CMP regression and then extend that to additive models.

-Motivated by the need for flexible count data regression models for applications such as bike sharing, which can assist service providers in better management of their resources, we develop a CMP additive model.
-The outline of this paper is follows.
-In Section \ref{sec-background} we describe the background of bike sharing data, introduce a specific bike sharing dataset, and describe the CMP regression and the problems associated with IRLS implementation.
-In Section \ref{sec-IRLS} we develop an IRLS framework for estimating a CMP model and evaluate our proposed approach with the existing methods using an extensive simulation study.
-In Section \ref{sec-GAM} we use the IRLS framework to develop an additive model for CMP, and again evaluate its performance using simulation.
-We return to the bike sharing data and case in Section \ref{sec-bikeshar} and use our proposed additive model to draw valuable insights from the data.
+The outline of this paper is as follows: In Section \ref{sec:cmp-reg}, we describe the CMP regression and the problems associated with IRLS implementation.
+In Section \ref{sec-IRLS}, we develop an IRLS framework for estimating a CMP regression by providing theory and the pseudo algorithm.
+We evaluate our proposed IRLS methodology with the existing methods using an extensive simulation study in Section \ref{sec-simulation-irls}.
+In Section \ref{sec-GAM}, we use the IRLS framework to develop an additive model for the CMP distribution, and again evaluate its performance using a simulation in Section \ref{sec-simulation-gam}.
+In Section \ref{sec-bikeshar}, we use our proposed additive model to draw valuable insights from a bike sharing application.
 Section \ref{sec-conclude} presents conclusions and future directions.